Mississippi to Georgia Car Shipping (2025 Cost Guide)

 Since vehicles like SUVs, trucks, and vans are larger and heavier, it’s a bit more expensive to ship them than a sedan.
 How much more?

-Factors that affect car shipping costs from MS to GA
+Factors that affect car shipping costs from Mississippi to Georgia

-When transporting your vehicle from the Magnolia State to the Peach State, these factors will influence your final price:
+When moving your vehicle from the Magnolia State to the Peach State, several factors can affect the total shipping cost:

 • Time of the year: Seasonal demand impacts the price of getting your car out of Mississippi, with summer and winter holidays often seeing a spike due to increased moving and travel activity.